-M. D'Arcy was supported by an Alexander von Humboldt postdoctoral fellowship, a Research Focus: Earth Sciences grant awarded by the University of Potsdam, and by the Emmy-Noether- Programm of the Deutsche Forschungsgemeinschaft grant number SCHI 1241/1-1 awarded to T. Schildgen.
-We thank Luca Malatesta and an anonymous reviewer for constructive reviews that improved the quality of the manuscript.
+Financial support.
+Mitch K. D'Arcy was supported by an Alexander von Humboldt postdoctoral fellowship, a "Research Focus Earth Sciences" grant awarded by the University of Potsdam, and by the Emmy-Noether-Programm of the Deutsche Forschungsgemeinschaft, grant number SCHI 1241/1-1, awarded to Taylor F. Schildgen.